HOLTHOJ/faraday-orm/README.md

+STATUS: in development (no release yet)

 # Faraday-orm
 DynamoDB is a noSQL database, which means its data consists of "documents".
 Documents do not have a strongly defined structure, and apart from the indexable columns, no other columns are defined at database level.

-The orm project makes use of Typescript to create strongly defined model classes that represent the data stored in the database.
+The Faraday-ORM project makes use of Typescript classes and decorators to create strongly typed models that represent the data stored in the DynamoDB noSQL database.
 This allows the developers to validate that the data stored and retrieved is consistent with the desired datamodel.

 * [Entity datamodel](#entity-datamodel)